 The Bromyard and District Local History Society, formed in 1966 to research and record the history of the town and its surrounding rural district, has from the beginning collected old photographs.
 The acquisition of several collections from local residents led to the publication in 1979 of ‘Bromyard: the day before yesterday’, a book of photographs covering the period 1880-1920.
 This has been out of print for some years and we were encouraged, when planning the Victorian Exhibition in 2004, to consider a replacement.

-This new book covers roughly the same period and concentrates on the development of the town.
+This book covers roughly the same period and concentrates on the development of the town.
 It does not cover the First World War which we felt needed its own history.
 We have used many of the same photographs, but not always in the same context.
 Some of the prints date back to the 1860s, some are prints from glass negatives which are less than perfect and a few have suffered some wear and tear, but they have been included because we feel the information they present is valuable.
 The majority were taken at the end of the 19th century when the hand-held camera made photography a popular activity.
 Local postcards also became available at this time and we have included some of these.
 There are no studio photographs and, regrettably, only one interior.

 The tour of Bromyard with which the book begins covers an area only very slightly larger than the white area of the 1844 map on the back cover.
 Apart from the changes caused by the building of the 1967 by-pass, the street pattern shown has remained the same to the present day, although some buildings have been demolished and replaced and some streets have different names.
 Broad Street in 1905 looks very like Broad Street in 2005 even with the Falcon Hotel covered in plaster.